randdom-addvice/File-system-hell---typescript/README.md

 # File system hell
-A project to showcase the use of file-system and an attempt to clone vs-code basic editor functionalities.
+A project to showcase the use of file-system and an attempt to clone vs-code basic editor functionalities using.

 ## Functionality: